|

 tunnels from extending from the Philippine island chain.

-From a human point of view, the advantages of the Trans World
+From a human point of view, the advantages of the Trans Global

 Highway are enormous.
 First, it would allow rapid transport of raw